Skip to main content

 Collections stored offsite require 30 days prior notice for retrieval.
 Retrievals are made the last Friday of the month.
 Contact the NLM Support Center for scheduling.

-This website does not include all the materials held in the P&P, HAV, or AMMP collecting areas.
-Some collections are unprocessed, and therefore no online finding aid is available.
-Brief records for most AMMP unprocessed collections are available here.
+This website does not include all the materials held in any of the Collecting Areas.
+Many collections are unprocessed, and therefore no online finding aid is available.

-See the AMMP, P&P, and HAV websites for more information, or search LocatorPlus.
+See the related History of Medicine websites for accessions lists, more information, or search LocatorPlus.

 Glossary of terms and symbols